2023 Best Value Engineering Technologies Bachelor's Degree Schools in Florida

 Read full report on Engineering Technologies at Florida International University

 With a ranking of #6, The University of West Florida did quite well on this year’s best value schools for engineering technologies students working on their bachelor’s degree.
-Located in the city of Pensacola, UWF is a public school with a fairly large student population.
+Located in the small city of Pensacola, UWF is a public college with a large student population.

 UWF undergraduate students pay an average of $5,776 in in-state tuition and fees each year.

-Embry-Riddle Aeronautical University - Worldwide did quite well in this year’s ranking of the best places for engineering technologies students to get a bachelor’s degree.
-It came in at #7 on the list.
+Embry-Riddle Aeronautical University - Worldwide came in at #7 in this year’s edition of the Best Value Engineering Technologies Bachelor’s Degree Schools in Florida ranking.
 Located in the city of Daytona Beach, Embry-Riddle Worldwide is a private not-for-profit school with a large student population.

 The average tuition and fees for an in-state undergraduate at Embry-Riddle Worldwide are $11,185 a year.

-With a ranking of #8, DeVry University - Florida did quite well on this year’s best value schools for engineering technologies students working on their bachelor’s degree.
-DeVry University - Florida is a fairly small private for-profit school located in the large suburb of Miramar.
+DeVry University - Florida came in at #8 in this year’s edition of the Best Value Engineering Technologies Bachelor’s Degree Schools in Florida ranking.
+DeVry University - Florida is a fairly small private for-profit school located in the suburb of Miramar.

 DeVry University - Florida undergraduate students pay an average of $15,032 in in-state tuition and fees each year.